-Table 12 on page 19 lists the disk space and administrator privileges required to install version 8.3 of the storage-management software.
+Table 12 lists the disk space and administrator privileges required to install version 8.3 of the storage management software.

 Note: The disk space listed in table 5 is for the packages after the installation.
 During the installation of each software package, you might need up to 120M of free disk space.